 The new Trump tax plan would increase those amounts through 2028 and then revert to existing levels.
 Under this legislation, singles and separate filers would get an additional $1,000.
 Joint filers would have an increase of $2,000, while heads of household would receive $1,500.

-Here’s how the TCJA standard deduction compares with the House-approved Trump plan:
+Here’s how the TCJA standard deduction compares with proposed changes from Trump-backed bills in Congress:

 Standard Deduction: 2017 vs. 2025 vs. Proposed Trump Plan